Latest update: July 10, 2021

 When Apple first unveiled their new Swift programming language, out of curiosity, I took a look at it and was pleasantly surprised at how approachable and, at least for basic programming concepts, similar to SuperCard it was.
 I decided to explore this further.
 At the time, SuperCard was going through another update to fix a bunch of things that Apple had broken with a macOS update (something that was becoming a more frequent occurrence) and I figured reading some iBooks about Swift and trying out Xcode would be a cool way to pass some time as I waited.
 I soon realized that while there was some overlap of basic programming concepts, there were also a lot of new concepts that were unfamiliar and it would take me some time to fully wrap my head around them, but I also recognized that there was some merit in learning Swift and Xcode as a long-term goal.
 And then the SuperCard update became available and I was able to get back to work and release some upgrades for my apps.
 So a dual strategy took shape: I would continue to update my apps with SuperCard as I gradually learned Xcode and Swift as an eventual replacement.
 And then the aforementioned 64-bit requirement came along.

-If you must upgrade to macOS 10.15 or later, I STRONGLY RECOMMEND turning OFF password protection in my Finance and iKeeper apps (if you are using that feature) BEFORE you upgrade (you WILL NOT be able to do this after installing Catalina because my current apps WILL NOT RUN).
+If you must upgrade to macOS 10.15 or later, I STRONGLY RECOMMEND turning OFF password protection in my Finance and iKeeper apps (if you are using that feature) BEFORE you upgrade (you WILL NOT be able to do this after installing Catalina or Big Sur because my current apps WILL NOT RUN).
 There are two reasons for turning off the password protection: First, it will ensure that you can, at the very least, use any 64-bit SQLite database app to read the data you have entered into my apps (although it won’t be as organized or useful as a dedicated app, it will at least give you a way to access your information).
-Second, it will help you to move to a newer version of my apps built with Xcode and Swift.
+Second, it will help you to move to a newer version of my apps built with Xcode and SwiftUI.
 Right now it seems highly unlikely that the first new versions of my apps will have a password protection feature at all or, even if they do, that it would work in a way that is backward compatible to what I did in my SuperCard-based apps.